ramosvictoria/Learn-Korean/README.md

 This is a project that will let anyone learn beginner Korean.
-Created using CSS and JavaScript.
+Created using CSS, HTML, and JavaScript.